3D scanning: Reverse engineering

 Reverse engineering of a mechanical component requires a precise digital model of the objects to be reproduced.
 Rather than a set of points a precise digital model can be represented by a polygon mesh, a set of flat or curved NURBS surfaces, or ideally for mechanical components, a CAD solid model.
 A 3D scanner can be used to digitise free-form or gradually changing shaped components as well as prismatic geometries whereas a coordinate measuring machine is usually used only to determine simple dimensions of a highly prismatic model.
 These data points are then processed to create a usable digital model, usually using specialized reverse engineering software.

 Real estate

 Land or buildings can be scanned into a 3D model, which allows buyers to tour and inspect the property remotely, anywhere, without having to be present at the property.
-For example, companies such as Matterport use structured-light or LiDAR scanners to create interactive "digital twins" of properties, allowing potential buyers to take virtual tours.
-A typical tour includes a "dollhouse view," which shows a 3D cutaway of the entire property, and an "inside view" for first-person navigation.
+There is already at least one company providing 3D scanned virtual real estate tours.
+A typical virtual tour would consist of dollhouse view, inside view, as well as a floor plan.